aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 3 Create an Azure private endpoint using Azure PowerShell.md

 3. When prompted to select either **Bash** or **PowerShell**, select **PowerShell**.

-4. When prompted, select **Show advanced settings** and then select **Use existing** and choose existing resource group.
+4. When prompted, select **Show advanced settings** and then select **Use existing** and choose existing resource group, i.e. **CreatePrivateEndpointQS-rg**.
 Then select **Create new** against Storage account as well as File Share and provide a unique value in both of the fields and then click on **Create storage**, and wait for the Azure Cloud Shell to initialize.

 5. In your lab VM navigate to the location that is specified. **C:\AllFiles\AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions-prod\Allfiles\Exercises\M07**